HeikoBlomenkamp/100-days-of-code/r1-log.md

 Read a lot about set theory.
 Studied a viral Python video tutorial on YouTube.
 Added some Think Java (Chapter One) Anki flashcards.

 ### R1D40
+Did a lot of other Java studies: Modified some Java source code examples, and tried to reproduce them on different (virtual) machines.

+### R1D41
+thinkjava.md: Finished subchapter 2.2 (Assigning Variables).
+Read also another (very big) Java textbook.
+Repeated some mathematics.

+### R1D42